-Are you a wannabe travel writer or an aspiring journalist with itchy feet?
-Do you want to spend a month on an island paradise in Indonesia learning a language, studying with media industry pros and getting real-world writing experience?
+Are you a wannabe freelance journalist or an aspiring travel writer with itchy feet?
+Do you want to spend a month on an island paradise wrapping your tongue around a new language, being mentored by working editors and journalists and getting real-world writing experience?

-Travel to the hip Balinese surf town of Canggu with Global Hobo.
-Over the course of four weeks, a team of word-savvy hobos will be given intensive writing and blogging tutelage focused on travel and digital media, as well as cross-cultural language training with a local language school.
-In their free time, hobos will be exploring every nook and cranny of southern Bali so they can put together a comprehensive online destination guide in teams.
-They’ll also be producing two pieces to be pitched and published online – either for Global Hobo or elsewhere – which will be heavily workshopped over the course of the program.
+Travel to the hip Balinese seaside village of Canggu with Global Hobo.
+Over the course of four weeks, you’ll live amongst the rice paddies and will attend daily writing workshops focused on creative non-fiction and narrative-feature writing, with a huge emphasis on working as a freelancer and a culturally relative approach to travel.
+To break out of the tourism vortex and truly immerse yourself in the local community, you’ll also be learning Indonesian with an esteemed language school.
+In your free time, you’ll be exploring every nook and cranny of southern Bali so you can put together a comprehensive online destination guide in small teams (helloOO like-minded new friends).
+You’ll also be producing two pieces to be pitched and published, which will be heavily workshopped over the course of the program.

 What you get:

-- Daily travel-writing and blogging workshops with a range of passionate young people who work in the media industry (writers and editors from publications like Global Hobo, Your Friends House, VICE, Surfing Life, Year 13 and Slam).
+- Daily writing workshops with a range of passionate young people who work in the media industry (writers and editors from publications like Global Hobo, triple j, New Matilda, VICE, Monster Children, Surfing Life, Year 13 and Slam).
 Think travel-narrative writing, pitching to editors, building a brand and working as a freelancer on the road in exchange for sweet, sweet cash.

 - 30 hours of small-group Bahasa Indonesia language classes with a top Balinese school

 - A five-course Balinese cooking class on an organic farm in the mountains

 - One month twin-share accommodation in air-conditioned bungalows, complete with WiFi, a shared kitchen and a pool